Luca-Menghini/psicostat_template/content/en/home/groups.md

   <img class= logo src="img/Psicostat_hexagon.svg" width="200" align="middle">
 </div>

-I'm also part of <b> [Psicostat](https://psicostat.dpss.psy.unipd.it/) </b> (University of Padova).
+I'm part of <b> [Psicostat](https://psicostat.dpss.psy.unipd.it/) </b> (University of Padova).
 We are an interdisciplinary research group interested in **quantitative psychology, psychometrics, psychological testing, and statistics**.
+[Subscrive to our mailing list](https://lists.dpss.psy.unipd.it/postorius/lists/psicostat.lists.dpss.psy.unipd.it/) to get updated on our monthly online meetings!

 <br>
 <br>